Letters, lives, love 📨

 Constance was born in 1892 in Arges County, Romania, into a relatively well-off, land-owning family.

 Constance as a girl and her family, that would be my great-grandmother and great-great-grandparents.
-It must have been around 1910
+This must have been around 1910.

-She became a teacher, a much respected profession back then, especially in a village.
+She became a teacher, a much respected profession back then, especially in a village where she was called "The Lady".
 Constance married a fellow teacher, Pârvu.
-Pârvu fought in WW1 as an officer and was killed in action in 1917 while Constance was pregnant.
-His story, including the beautiful books and notes he left behind, is here.
+Pârvu fought in WW1 as an officer and was killed in action in 1917 when Constance was pregnant.
+I wrote his story, including the beautiful books and notes he left behind here.

 Constance, my great-grandmother, as a young woman in traditional costume, probably from 1910-1920, my colorisations.

-Aurelia and Constantin, my maternal grandparents in early 1945.
+Aurelia and Constantin, my maternal grandparents in early 1945 (my colorisation).

 After WWII, the communists came into power in Romania.
-Anyone well off was labelled enemy of the people regardless of anything else, like being a war widow and a teacher.
+Anyone well off was labelled enemy of the people.
 All Constance's land was confiscated and her house, the best in the village, was requisitioned for the use of party officials.
 She was evicted from her house.
 Grandmother and baby granddaughter were allowed into one of the unheated outbuildings.
 Later they could live in the attic of the house.
-Later still, around 1965, Constance regained the use of her own house.
+Later still, after 1960, Constance regained the use of her own house.
+Constance developed a deep aversion to cold and draughts: warmth was her luxury.
+She loved the hot summers.

 When Mariana was 10, her father asked her to move in with him and his second wife in Bucharest.

-Mariana visited her grandmother in the village during summer holidays and they wrote to each other from 1956 until Constance's death in 1968.
+Mariana visited her grandmother in the village during summer holidays and they wrote to each other for 12 years, until Constance's death in 1968.

 Constanța and Mariana in front of their house, most likely the summer of 1964.